Spandex Fetish

 A modern material

-Unlike fabrics such as silk or leather, spandex has no ancient lineage, the fibre itself is barely older than the fetish.
+Unlike silk or leather, spandex has no ancient lineage; the fibre is barely older than the fetish.
 As the Wikipedia history of spandex records:

-- Early 1950s–1958: chemist Joseph Shivers developed the elastic fibre at DuPont, modifying Dacron polyester into a fibre that could stretch and recover while withstanding heat; it is generally dated to 1958.
+- Early 1950s–1958: chemist Joseph Shivers developed the polyether-polyurea copolymer at DuPont, modifying Dacron polyester into a fibre that could stretch and recover while withstanding heat; the invention is dated to 1958.
 The generic name spandex is an anagram of "expands."

-- Late 1950s–1960s: DuPont commercialised the fibre (initially "Fiber K") under the trademark Lycra, promoting it with campaigns featuring figures such as Audrey Hepburn.
-In North America the fibre is called spandex; across much of Europe it is elastane, and in the UK, Ireland, Australia and elsewhere it is widely known simply as Lycra.
+- Late 1950s–1960s: DuPont commercialised the fibre (initially "Fiber K") under the trademark Lycra.
+In North America the fibre is called spandex; across continental Europe it is elastane; and in the UK, Ireland, Spain, Portugal, Australia, New Zealand and Latin America it is widely known simply as Lycra.

 - 1970s–1980s: as girdle sales fell, DuPont repositioned Lycra around the aerobics and fitness boom; the fibre spread through swimwear, dancewear, leotards and cycling shorts, and, through superhero and comic-book costume imagery, became culturally fused with the visibly outlined body.